AIIradukunda/Week8/README.md

 3. Visited chrome browser and I was able to login as the gif shows

+Vulnerability: SQLI

 <a href="https://imgur.com/nlbAg93"><img src="https://i.imgur.com/nlbAg93.gif" title="source: imgur.com" /></a>
+Steps Taken:
+1. I went to a salesperson page and replaced id by <<    ‘OR SLEEP (5) = 0- -‘    >> and then refreshed the page.
+The gif shows a successful SQL injection after refreshing the page
+2. The URL looks like this:
+<<   /blue/public/salesperson.php?id=%27%200R%20SLEEP (5) =0--%27   >>